sellenth/QuoridorOnline/README.md

 - [x] render game at some route
 - [x] fix double render bug (strict-mode)
 - [x] realtime networked cameras
-- [x] have walls appear from DB
+- [x] have fences appear from DB
 - [x] have players appear from DB
-- [x] have wall counts sync with DB
+- [x] have fences counts sync with DB
 - [x] have player turn sync with DB
 - [x] unify coordinate system for front and back
 - [x] serverless function recreates game state